 Like cork, bamboo flooring is another great option if you want a natural, wood look with pets.

 It is extremely durable, stain resistant, and scratch resistant.
 So, you can feel at ease as you watch your pet run across your brand-new floors.

 Just make sure to choose the right bamboo flooring.
 Not all bamboo is created equal.

 Bamboo flooring is also easy to maintain.
 So, whatever your pet drags into the house from the outside is easy to clean up.

 Food and water spills or pet accidents won’t damage these floors either if cleaned up properly.

 Plus, bamboo is very sustainable.
 So, you are also doing something good for the environment when choosing bamboo.

-Overall, bamboo flooring is an excellent choice for a home with pets, as long as you choose one that is hard and durable.
+Overall, bamboo flooring is an excellent choice at a great price point for a home with pets, as long as you choose one that is hard and durable.

 Luxury Vinyl Flooring